 Among a number of recommendations, the authors of the report have called on the Government to commission a wide-ranging review into whether employers are fulfilling their equality duties, as well as legislating to make employers are responsible for protecting their workers against racism by third parties.

-Samantha Cass, a Solicitor with Palmers, who specialises in employment law, said: “The Equality Act 2010 makes it unlawful for an employer to discriminate against employees and workers because of their race, religion or belief, age, disability, gender reassignment, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity.
+Samantha Randall, a Solicitor with Palmers, who specialises in employment law, said: “The Equality Act 2010 makes it unlawful for an employer to discriminate against employees and workers because of their race, religion or belief, age, disability, gender reassignment, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity.

 “These are known as `protected characteristics´ and there are hefty penalties for employers who ignore these rules.